Ldach/cs260-startup-example/README.md

 - **Frontend makes WebSocket connection** - done!
 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - Whenever a new user starts a game or challenges a layout, all other users are notified

+## React deliverable

+For this deliverable, I converted the application over to use React.
+I was unable to get the application to correctly deploy, though I was able to implement many if not all of the required technologies.

+- **Bundled and transpiled** - done!
+- **Components** - Login, uploading layouts, and play were all translated into JSX react components
+- **Router** - Routing between login and voting components.
+- **Hooks** - I had trouble getting Hooks fully implemented, but was able to make progress in my test environment